 The LOP also maintains a library of legal resources available in several languages, including English, Spanish, Arabic, French, and simplified Chinese/Mandarin.

-Legal Orientation Program staff serve three detention centers:
+Legal Orientation Program staff serve two detention centers:

 El Paso Service Processing Center